ilyasabdellaoui/ilyasabdellaoui/README.md

 <br />

-I'm Ilyas, a software engineering student based in Rabat, Morocco.
-I'm passionate about solving real-world problems with technology and constantly learning and improving my skills.
-In my free time, I enjoy working on personal projects and contributing to open source projects.
+I’m Ilyas, I work as a Platform Engineer, mostly with Kubernetes and cloud infrastructure.
+I build tools and platforms to help developers get stuff done without headaches.
+Just enjoying the ride and learning as I go.

 ## Skills
 <p align="center">